 Special Education Referral

-Students who are suspected to have a disability requiring special education must be evaluated to determine if they have a disability and if they are eligible to receive special education services.
 This process begins with a referral stating that it is believed the student has a disability and the reasons this assumption is being made.
 Referrals can be made to determine eligibility for either Special Education or Section 504.
-(If the student has a disability requiring accommodations that can be met in the general education setting, typically a Section 504 referral is made.)
+(If the student has a disability requiring accommodations that can be met in the general education setting, typically a Section 504 referral is made).
+For students transferring into MMSD with an IEP from a previous district, see the Transfer Process.

 Evaluation and Eligibility Criteria